qingqizhao/HyThermMix/README.md

 ## Features

-- Calculate thermodynamic properties (P, T, rho, h, s, u, etc.) from specified inputs.
+- Calculate thermodynamic properties (P, T, rho, h, s, u, etc.).
 - Supports a variety of components defined in the `src/components` directory.
 - Uses `numpy` and `scipy` for mathematical computations and solving nonlinear equations.